 BLM Road 717 is just one of hundreds of dirt roads that criss-cross Grand Staircase Escalante National Monument in southern Utah.
 Most of these roads are open to boondocking so long as you can find a clearing to set up on.
 BLM Road 717 is one of the longer roads that stretches south-east towards the Utah-Arizona border.
 There are dozens of campsites located along this road, however there is a single site located close to US-89 that is easy to get to and wide enough for large RVs.

 BLM Road 717, Grand Staircase Escalante, Utah

-BLM Road 717 starts at US-89, about 23 east of the City of Kanab.
+BLM Road 717 starts at US-89, about 23 miles east of the City of Kanab.
 It’s a hard-packed, red dirt road that runs for about 10 miles south east towards the Utah-Arizona border.
 It stretches through a rather unremarkable, often forgotten portion of Grand Staircase Escalante National Monument.
 As such, boondocking is open here, and this road is rarely patrolled by BLM officials.
-There are dozens of campsites along BLM Road 717 but the most desirable site, and the easiest to get to, lies close to US-89, just about 1/8 mile from the highway.
+There are dozens of campsites along this road but the most desirable site, and the easiest to get to, lies close to US-89, just about 1/8 mile from the highway.

 Traffic along this road remains light.
 While we camped there for nearly two weeks, we did see other campers go by.
 However, it was still few and far between.
 For the most part, you can expect relative peace and privacy.

 Otherwise, campsites along BLM Road 717 are surrounded by miles and miles of sage brush, Utah Junipers, and low-lying ground flowers.
 There is tons of firewood to be collected from the ground, along with evidence of deer hunters.